 This post is based on a sponsored stay that was provided.
-All opinions are strictly those of the fabulous Kathy Chin Leong, our West Coast travel maven.
+All opinions are strictly those of the Champagne Living team of writers.

 Does mid-century modern energize your senses?
 Is last year’s tan fading into oblivion?
 Do you need a spot to chill?
 If your answer is yes to any of these questions, look no further than the 170-room Flamingo Resort & Spa in Santa Rosa, California.
 When you step into the newly remodeled digs of wood, glass, and stone, you just want to utter, “Man, this is groovy.”
 Black-and-white images of the ‘60s in the lobby, corded princess phones in the guest rooms, and a 50-foot pillar blaring Hotel Flamingo in pink neon letters harken to the days when teens couldn’t get enough of the Beach Boys and Frankie Avalon movies.